MARPF: Multi-Agent and Multi-Rack Path Finding: Proposed Method

 \subsection{Applications for Real-Time Solving}

 The proposed method complicates the network with longer path lengths and the computational cost increases exponentially.
 We believe that appropriately dividing the path reduces the computational costs.
 Hence, we propose an acceleration method combined with CA*, called \textit{CA*-ILP}.
 This method comprises global and local searches.
+The global search finds waypoints to divide the path, and the local search explores the paths between each waypoint.

+CA* is an extension of the A* algorithm, tailored for multi-agent scenarios.
+It allows multiple agents to plan their paths sequentially, avoiding collisions through a reservation table that records and manages the paths of all agents.
+This ensures that each agent's path is optimized while preventing overlaps in their paths.

 First, path finding is performed using CA* for the global search.
 In this step, the racks are assumed to move by themselves, and collisions between racks are allowed.
 However, from the viewpoint of timesteps, removing obstacle racks should be avoided.
 Therefore, moving to a location with a rack is defined as incurring a $\kappa > 1$ cost in CA*.
 Moving to a location with no racks incurs a cost of $+1$.
-Algorithm \ref{algo:ca} presents the corresponding pseudo-code.
-The global search executes CA* [line 1].
+Algorithm \ref{algo:ca_global} presents the corresponding pseudo-code.

+We define span length $\tau$ between two waypoints before procedure.
+A large span length brings the solution closer to the global optimum; however, the computational cost increases.
+In the pseudo code, the global search executes CA* [line 1].
 It chooses the waypoints according to the global paths [lines 2--7].
-Paths may be indivisible by the span length $\tau$ between waypoints, and fractions are rounded [line 8].
+The goal locations are also included in the waypoints [line 8].

 Second, the local search repeatedly solves the local path-finding problem.
-The local path-finding problem of conveying multiple racks to their waypoints is solved using ILP.
-Multiple racks do not always arrive at their waypoint simultaneously.
-When one of the rack arrives at its waypoint, a local search is performed again.
+Algorithm \ref{algo:ca_local} presents the pseudo-code.
+The local path-finding problem, which involves conveying multiple racks to their waypoints, is solved using ILP [line 3].
+The target racks do not always arrive at their waypoint simultaneously.
+When one of the racks arrives at its waypoint, a local search is performed again [lines 4--8].